 - Install the installation tool and just follow the steps, they are self-explanatory.

 - Select the location for installation, your hard drive partition or USB drive.
 It will be formatted so make sure to take the backup.

 - Boot to the OS by restarting the Windows, use your hotkeys for BIOS boot options, and select the OS installation media from the list.

-Remix OS is a great idea of bring the mobile Android version to desktop but still needs more shining as it lacks many features of a desktop OS like Windows.
+Remix OS is a great idea of bringing the mobile Android version to the desktop but still needs more shining as it lacks many features of a desktop OS like Windows.
 It may be useful in special circumstances and for having fun but as I focused on the first paragraph about installing it as the secondary OS is the best option.
 It may be best for having an OS backed in a USB and can be accessed anywhere at a friend’s computer or office.
-Other best use will be reviving an old computer that cannot run the latest windows with this fluid and lightweight OS.
+Another best use will be reviving an old computer that cannot run the latest windows with this fluid and lightweight OS.